atom/flight-manual.atom.io/content/hacking-atom/sections/iconography.md

 #### Overview

-In the [Styleguide](/hacking-atom/sections/creating-a-theme/#atom-styleguide) under the "Icons" section you'll find all the Octicons that are available.
+The [Styleguide](/hacking-atom/sections/creating-a-theme/#atom-styleguide) contains all available Octicons in the "Icons" section.

 ![Octicons in the Styleguide](../../images/iconography.png "Octicons in the Styleguide")

 #### Usage

-Octicons can be added with simple CSS classes in your markup.
+Add Octicons with simple CSS classes in your markup.
 Prefix the icon names with `icon icon-`.

 As an example, to add a monitor icon (`device-desktop`), use the `icon icon-device-desktop` classes: